GuilhermeHorn2/Factorial/README.md

 # Factorial
-A fucntion that get a number and return his factorial (n!),with javascript
+A function that get a number and return his factorial (n!),with javascript